 Will video chat work for your needs?
 Review some of the pros and cons to help decide:

-There are a variety of services that provide voice chat.
+There are a variety of services that provide video chat.
 The most well-known service is Skype, but others include:

 If your friends and family already use voice chat, you may want to ask them which service they use so you can sign up for the same one.